erfanmousavi-dev/PDownloader/README.md

 Currently supported features:

 * Video and audio downloads using yt-dlp
-* Text-based user interface using Textual
+* Terminal user interface using Textual
 * Multiple download links
 * Custom download location
 * Download quality selection
 * Proxy support
-* Browser cookie support for websites like YouTube
+* Browser cookie support
 * Download progress display
+* Application logs for debugging

 ---

 # Supported Websites

-PDownloader uses yt-dlp, so it supports many websites.
+PDownloader uses **yt-dlp**, so it supports many websites.

 I have tested:

 * YouTube
 * SoundCloud
-* Other yt-dlp supported websites
+* Other websites supported by yt-dlp

 If a website does not work, please open an issue with:

-* The website URL
+* Website URL
-* The error message
+* Error message from the logs
 * Your operating system

-and I will try to fix it.
+and I will try to investigate the problem.

 ---